Payment Process FAQs

 You can read how to do this on our documentation here

-If you would like to continue using the Taiga.io service in the free tier plan (1 private project and an infinite number of public projects) there are two easy ways that can be combined to achieve that goal:
+If you would like to continue using the Taiga.io service in the free tier plan (1 private project up to 3 members and an infinite number of public projects) you have to either make all but one projects public or delete them.

-- Making some private projects public.
-Public projects never count towards the paid plans and sometimes a private project is not really that private and can go public with no harm to the owner and members (it won’t allow other people to change a thing, only see the project’s content).
+- Sometimes a private project is not really that private and can go public with no harm to the owner and members (it won’t allow other people to change a thing, only see the project’s content).
 If you like this idea, simply go to admin > Project Details for each project, and designate your projects as "public".
 Note that Public projects are listed in Taiga.io's discover section, can be accessed (read only) by anyone with access to the URL and are indexed by search engines.

 - A variant on the second option is to export a project, delete it in taiga.io and then import it to a different taiga instance (perhaps your own).
 Many people are using this as a way to archive projects but is also a way to keep working on them.